Policy, Procedures and Guidelines

 The Higher Degree by Research Code of Practice outlines the responsibilities of the University, the faculties and research institutes, supervisors and HDR candidates with regards to research training at the University.

 The University’s Responsible Conduct of Research Policy applies not only to staff, but to students involved in research at the University.
-It sets out the principles for responsible conduct of research.
+It sets out the principles for responsible conduct of research, and is informed by the Australian Code for the Responsible Conduct of Research.

 The online Research Integrity modules (login to MyUC portal required) have been designed to help both staff and students understand the responsibilities of a researcher and to provide support in dealing with any challenging situations that you might encounter.
 Research Integrity training is mandatory for all Higher Degree by Research candidates prior to confirmation of candidature.